Home Discover Australia The Top 20 National Parks in Australia

 The Top 20 National Parks in Australia

-Here is our selection of the 20 national parks not to be missed during your trip to Australia.
 Desert landscapes, mountainous plains, white sandy beaches and crystal clear waters or tropical forests, Australia has everything.
 It will seduce even the most reluctant of you!
 The country has more than 500 national parks covering more than 28 million hectares or 4% of the Australian territory.
 14 of these sites are classified as world heritage sites and are protected areas.
 The first Australian national park (Royal National Park – NSW) was created in 1879.
 It is the second oldest park in the world after the very famous Yellowstone in the USA.
 For the record, these parks are not actually “national” because they are managed by state and territory governments (with the exception of a few).
+Here’s a guide to the top 20 national parks in Australia that you should consider visiting.

 Only an hour outside the bustling metropolis of Sydney, the Blue Mountains feel like a world away.
 So called because of the coloured mist the numerous eucalyptus trees here produce, the Blue Mountains make the perfect place to go on an adventure for the day from the city.
 Choose from abseiling, hiking, cycling, rock climbing and horse riding, or just admire the view from the famous scenic railway as you pass by the Three Sisters and wonderful Katoomba Falls.

 This archipelago, comprised of 74 subtropical islands, stretches along the east coast to Mackay.
-With a wide range of activities available, you will not be short of things to do here!is offered to you!
 We advise allowing a few days to fully enjoy the beauty of this national park and all its islands.
 These slices of heaven are scattered amongst the Great Barrier Reef and boast perfect white beaches, crystal clear waters and an array of awesome activities.
 Be it a sailing tour, a helicopter flight, a camping trip or a snorkeling experience, the beauty of the Whitsunday Islands really must be seen to be believed.
-Hotspots include the famous Whitehaven Beach, as well as the ‘Heart Reef’ and Hamilton Island, or the viewpoint of Hill Inlet so make sure you allow a few days to really soak up the magic of this destination.
+Hotspots include the famous Whitehaven Beach, as well as the ‘Heart Reef’ and Hamilton Island, or the viewpoint of Hill Inlet.

-Not very popular with tourists (and we like that!), this park is one of the country’s hidden treasures.
+Not very popular with tourists, this park is one of the country’s hidden treasures.
 It’s the perfect place to see the local wildlife, go hiking, and admire the Aboriginal art.
 You’ll also have staggering views from the many vantage points.
 Don’t miss the breathtaking Carnarvon Gorge!
-In conclusion, this oasis is definitely worth a visit.

 Hiking enthusiasts will love Tasmania!
 This small island is full of beautiful places to hike.
 The Cradle Mountain National Park, a UNESCO World Heritage Site, covers over 160,000 hectares.
-It is sure to entice you with its many walks and incredible scenery!
 Lakes, glaciers and rainforests… are home to an abundance of wildlife.
 This park is a MUST for your list of places to see in Australia because the beauty of cloud-piercing Cradle Mountain will leave you speechless!

 Known as the West Coast’s ‘Little Barrier Reef’, Ningaloo is the only place where you can have the incredible opportunity to swim with whale sharks.
 The best part is that you have access to its underwater treasures right from the beach.
 The many brightly coloured corals are eye catching and you are sure to see dolphins, dugongs, sharks and sea turtles.

-Located on the Shark Bay peninsula, close to Monkey Mia, this national park is only accessible by 4 wheel drive because the road is actually… sand.
+Located on the Shark Bay peninsula, close to Monkey Mia, this national park is only accessible by 4 WD because the road is actually… sand.
 In this place of peace and paradise, an incredible feature is that the desert and the sea meet!
 There are many activities on offer (hiking, kayaking, snorkeling, fishing…) and the fauna and flora are incredible.
-Manta rays, sharks, dugongs, dolphins, fishes by hundreds, turtles… the marine life is in full swing at François Péron National Park!
-The ochre sand dunes contrast with the blue of the sea.
+Manta rays, sharks, dugongs, dolphins, fishes by hundreds, turtles… the marine life is in full swing at François Peron National Park!
 Do not hesitate to go to the end of the national park to reach Cape Peron and admire its endless seascapes.

 A UNESCO World Heritage Site, don’t miss the remarkable sandstone domes of the Bungle Bungle Range.
 At 350 million years old, you can explore this remarkable place by land or from the air.
 Multiple streams and gorges criss-cross the park.
 It is best to visit during the dry season (April to November) and camp at one of the park’s campsites.